AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 >abstract="Adobe recommends to review content structure to prevent broken workflows that depend on inherited properties.
 Contact Customer Care for help".
 >additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Experience Cloud Support"

-* If folders have a missing child node, analyze the folders.
-If the number of folders is manageable, child nodes can be created manually or use a script for large number of folders.
+* Analyze a folder if it has a missing child node.
+Create the nodes manually if the number of folders is manageable, otherwise use a script.
 * Reach out to our [Experience Manager Customer Care Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.